Arif-PhyChem/MLQD/README.md

         'time': 50,                     # float: Propagation time in picoseconds (ps) for FMO complex and in (a.u.) for spin-boson model
         'time_step': 0.005,             # float: Time-step for time-propagation.
 Default values are 0.05 (spin-boson model) and 0.005ps for FMO complex.
-        'QDmodel': 'createQDmodel',     # string: createQDmodel, the dafault option is useQDmodel 'MLmodelType': 'AIQD',          # string: Type of model.
+        'QDmodel': 'createQDmodel',     # string: createQDmodel, the dafault option is useQDmodel 'QDmodelType': 'AIQD',          # string: Type of model.
 The default option is OSTL 'prepInput' : True,             # str: Prepare input files from the data (Default False) 'XfileIn': 'x_data',            # str: Optional, npy file) The prepared X file will be saved at the provided file name
         'YfileIn': 'y_data',            # str: Optional, npy file) The prepared Y file will be saved at the provided file name